1994 Pacific typhoon season: Typhoon Ellie

 A tropical disturbance formed 900 km southeast of Japan on August 2.
 The system drifted southward and slowly developed, becoming Tropical Depression 18W, and then a tropical storm, on August 8.
 The system turned to the west-southwest, forming a large eye as it became a typhoon on August 9 before stalling.
 On August 10, the system moved west-northwest at a moderate pace, passing 130 km offshore southern Kyūshū on August 13.
 Ellie turned northward on August 14, clipping eastern China before making a final landfall within northeast China as a tropical storm on August 16.

 Tropical Storm Li

-Late on August 12, Typhoon Li moved into the basin from the Central Pacific, with the JTWC and CPHC reporting that the system had weakened into a tropical storm as it crossed the International Date Line.
+Late on August 12, Hurricane Li moved into the basin from the Central Pacific, with the JTWC and CPHC reporting that the system had weakened into a tropical storm as it crossed the International Date Line.
 Over the next few days as Li moved northwestwards towards Wake Island, it weakened steadily under the influence of strong upper-level westerly winds.
 During August 14, the JMA reported that the system had weakened into a tropical depression, before the JTWC followed suit during the next day as it affected Wake Island.
 The system was last noted as it dissipated over open water during August 18.